SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-09-29-wierd-ramblings-and-hosts-of-new-support.markdown

 In working through the design for my main game, I have taken a little side step for a while and decided to split off one of the sub game components into a full game to actually get something out the door.

-The Sub game has to do with hacking (old skool but fun, remembering my days of playing [UPLINK – Hacker Elite](http://www.introversion.co.uk/uplink/about.html), damn fine game), the idea being based a bit on the hacking interface of System Shock 2, Light beam bouncing and pac man, figure that one out.&nbsp; May put some of my concept stuff here for all to see as I’ll probably put it on codeplex or somewhere when I start coding it (in heavy design mode at the mo).
+The Sub game has to do with hacking (old school but fun, remembering my days of playing [UPLINK – Hacker Elite](http://www.introversion.co.uk/uplink/about.html), damn fine game), the idea being based a bit on the hacking interface of System Shock 2, Light beam bouncing and pac man, figure that one out.
+May put some of my concept stuff here for all to see as I’ll probably put it on codeplex or somewhere when I start coding it (in heavy design mode at the mo).

 In light of the requirements for the sub game i’ve turn from my usual research path and started looking a 2D graphics and Tile Based game development (the hacking game will be played in a single screen), I have come across a whole wealth of new XNA tutorial and development sites, see below: